Sámi people: Extent

-The municipalities of Gällivare, Jokkmokk and Arjeplog in Swedish Lappland were designated a UNESCO World Heritage Site in 1996 as a "Laponian Area".
+The municipalities of Gällivare, Jokkmokk, and Arjeplog in Swedish Lappland were designated a UNESCO World Heritage Site in 1996 as a "Laponian Area."

-The Sámi Domicile Area in Finland consists of the municipalities of Enontekiö, Utsjoki and Inari as well as a part of the municipality of Sodankylä.
-About 3,000 of Finland's about 10,000 Sámi people speak Sámi as their mother tongue.
-Today, a considerable part of the Finnish Sámi live outside the Sápmi region, for example in Helsinki there is a relatively large and active Sámi minority.
-According to the Sámi Parliament, the Sámi live in 230 municipalities out of a total of 336 municipalities in Finland.
+The Sámi Domicile Area in Finland consists of the municipalities of Enontekiö, Utsjoki, and Inari, as well as a part of the municipality of Sodankylä.
+About 3,000 of Finland's roughly 10,000 Sámi speak Sámi as their mother tongue.
+A considerable proportion of Finnish Sámi live outside the Sápmi region.
+For example, Helsinki has a relatively large and active Sámi minority.
+According to the Sámi Parliament, the Sámi live in 230 out of a total of 336 municipalities in Finland.
 75% of Sámi under the age of 10 live outside the Sápmi region.